CovertHypnosis/Java/README.md

-Work I did in java.
+Some codes written in java.